GyroSuperintelligence/BabyLM/guides/Genetics.md

 **All measurement, ontology, and state conversion operations are accessed through absolute imports from `baby.information`.**

+---

+#### Variety-weighted Confidence (Structural Variety Factor):

+**Functionality:**
+The InformationEngine provides access to orbit cardinality for each state, enabling structural variety weighting of knowledge confidence.
+This is used by S3 to attenuate phenotype confidence according to the size of the state’s equivalence class (orbit).

+**Method(s):**

+get_orbit_cardinality(state_index: int) -> int

+All mappings and lookup tables are maintained internally for use by the inference layer.

+**Benefit:**
+Ensures that learning is faster and more robust in high-symmetry regions of state space, and more cautious in rare, low-symmetry states.
+This enforces structural epistemic trust and makes inference more stable.

 ### 6.3 S3: `inference.py` – Interpretation & Meaning Management

 **Physical Principle:** Mediated duality through endogenous operator